ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

     pair: authentication; TACACS+ Authentication Settings

 Terminal Access Controller Access-Control System Plus (TACACS+) is a protocol that handles remote authentication and related services for networked access control through a centralized server.
-In particular, TACACS+ provides authentication, authorization and accounting (AAA) services, in which you can configure climber to use as a source for authentication.
+In particular, TACACS+ provides authentication, authorization and accounting (AAA) services, in which you can configure ascender to use as a source for authentication.

 .. note::